MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 }
 ```

-You can just put it in `/etc/nginx/conf.d/anubis.conf` for example and the default nginx conifuration will just import it.
+You can just put it in `/etc/nginx/conf.d/anubis.conf` for example and the default Nginx configuration will then import this file.

 ## Change nginx mbin.conf

-Now we have to change the nginx conf that is serving mbin.
+Now we have to change the Nginx configuration that is serving Mbin.
 We will use the default config as an example.

 ### Short Explainer Version